gmf|us|en|financial-resources|articles|credit-score-range en_us en-us

 • Down payment

 If your credit score is above 680, congratulations!
 You’re considered a “prime” customer, and you can typically expect lower interest rates and fewer requirements or documentation to get financed.
-Rates vary, but prime customers can look forward to interest rates in the single digits.
+Prime customers often enjoy interest rates that make big purchases or loans much more manageable.

 Credit scores that are less than 620 are considered “subprime” or “nonprime.”
-Lenders consider consumers with these credit scores to be higher risk, so those who are subprime will probably be looking at interest rates in the mid-teens and up.
+Lenders consider consumers with these credit scores to be higher risk, so those who are subprime will naturally see higher interest rates than their prime or near-prime counterparts.

 Scooter Hendon